 Name Aircraft Use (\$)(i) Other (\$)(ii) Total (\$)

-D. D. Petratis 124,179 27,480 151,659
+D. D. Petratis 143,329 25,996 169,325

-P. S. Shannon 27,630 27,630
+P. S. Shannon 28,520 28,520

-J. N. Braun 12,445 12,445
+J. N. Braun 13,520 13,520

-T. P. Eckersley 28,060 28,060
+T. P. Eckersley 29,035 29,035

-L. V. Moretti 13,555 13,555
+L. V. Moretti 11,868 11,868

-- (i) Represents the actual cost of the hired aircraft. - (ii) Represents (a) the incremental cost of the leased cars, calculated based on the lease, insurance, fuel and maintenance costs for all NEOs; (b) financial counseling services; and (c) executive health program. - (g) Cash amounts for Ms. Moretti were paid in Euros.
+- (i) Represents the aggregate incremental costs, including flight time, fuel surcharge, catering, taxes, peak travel adjustment fees, and ground transportation to/from the airport, as applicable, of the hired aircraft for personal travel by Mr. Petratis, up to a total of \$145,000 per year, as approved by the Compensation Committee.
+On occasion, Mr. Petratis' and other NEO's family or other personal guests may accompany them on the hired aircraft used for business purposes, provided that certain conditions under the Company's aircraft policy are met.
+To the extent such occasions arise, Mr. Petratis and the other NEOs are subject to imputed taxable income at the Standard Industry Fare Level (SIFL) rates for any personal passengers on that flight and the Company does not provide tax gross-ups for such imputed income. - (ii) Represents: (a) the incremental cost of the leased cars, calculated based on the lease, insurance, fuel and maintenance costs; (b) auto allowance; (c) financial counseling services; (d) executive health program; and (e) product rebate program reimbursements, as relevant. - (f) Cash amounts for Ms. Moretti were paid in Euros.
 For reporting purposes, these amounts have been converted from Euro to United States dollars in this table and throughout this Proxy Statement.
-Where amounts are reported as a point in time, Euros were converted to United States dollars using the closing currency exchange rate as of December 31, 2017.
-Where payments were made throughout the year, Euros were converted to United States dollars using the closing currency exchange rate as of the last day of the month in which the cash compensation was received or deemed to have been received.
+Where amounts are reported as a point in time, Euros were converted to United States dollars using the closing currency exchange rate as of December 31, 2019.
+Where payments were made throughout the year, unless otherwise noted, Euros were converted to U.S. dollars using the closing currency exchange rate as of the last day of the month in which the cash compensation was received or deemed to have been received.

-2017 GRANTS OF PLAN-BASED AWARDS
+2019 GRANTS OF PLAN-BASED AWARDS

-The following table shows all plan-based awards granted to the NEOs during 2017.
+The following table shows all plan-based awards granted to the NEOs during 2019.
 This table is supplemental to the Summary Compensation Table and is intended to complement the disclosure of equity awards and grants made under non-equity incentive plans in the Summary Compensation Table.